-In fiscal years 2017, tickets provided as prizes (prize or free tickets) claimed for instant games decreased by \$515,000, an 18.6% decrease, while in fiscal years 2016 and 2015, prize tickets increased by nearly \$431,000, a 18.4% increase, and nearly \$245,000, a 11.7%, increase, respectively.
+In fiscal year 2018, tickets provided as prizes (Prize or free tickets) claimed for instant games increased by nearly \$51,000, an increase of 2.3%, while in fiscal year 2017, prize tickets decreased by nearly \$515,000, an (18.6)% decrease.
 Prize tickets are generally placed in the prize structure of the game in lieu of the breakeven prizes.
 Prize tickets give a player a prize of another instant game ticket of the same price point as the instant ticket that had the winning prize ticket.
-Each fiscal year, the Lottery continues to study the market to determine the optimum quantity of prize tickets to place in its instant ticket games in order to optimize its instant ticket sales.
+Each fiscal year, the Lottery continues to study the market to determine the optimum quantity of prize tickets to place in its instant ticket games to optimize its instant ticket sales.